AcademicAce/AcademicAceBeta/readme.md

-# BETA DESIGNS for other website
+# BETA DESIGNS for other website // POWERED BY CHATGBT (OPENAI)